VagelisKalimeris/PARALLEL_STTC/README.md

     ./sttc 500 3 M696

-The resulting files will be accessible after program completion inside RESULTS directory.
+The resulting files will be accessible after a successfull execution, inside the RESULTS directory.
-For every psm_avalenche input file we analyze, our code produces 5 different output files (3 csv's and 2 txt's).
+For every psm_avalanche input file we analyze, our code produces 5 different output files (3 csv's and 2 txt's).
 The first part of every output file is the same as the name of the corresponding input file.
 The second part of every output file lists the analysis parameters(control group, Dt).
 The third part of every output file indicates it's type.